- Who we are

-Businesses along the A46 corridor earn £115 billion for the UK economy each year; almost half the total comes from industries dependent on an efficient road network.
+The A46 is one of the country’s most important trade routes.
+Businesses along the corridor generate £115 billion each year, almost half of which comes from industries dependent on a reliable road network.

 A region-wide move to smart ticketing can ensure we are putting the passenger first.
 The technology needed to make it a reality is already transforming the way people pay for and gain access to public transport.View project detail

 The government is investing £3.5 billion in the Major Road Network - a new category of economically important local roads.
 Midlands Connect was empowered to work with our council partners to produce a priority list of schemes that can be completed by 2025.View project detail

 The government’s £3.5 billion fund for the new Major Road Network also includes schemes defined as Large Local Majors – those with a government funding commitment of more than £50 million.

 Working with our local authority partners, we’ve submitted plans for four transformational road schemes, with a £386 million government funding request to deliver them.

 There are a number of Highways England schemes planned for construction between 2015 and 2020 that won’t be completed before the end of the period.